ScottArbeit/Grace/docs/Design and Motivations.md

 ## Source control isn't systems-level

 I like things that go fast.
-My second programming language - at age 11 - was 6502 Assembler.
+My second programming language – at age 11 – was 6502 Assembler.
 I've written and read code in IBM 370 Assembler and 80x86 Assembler.
 I've written C and C++, and continue to pay attention to the wonderful work being led by [Herb Sutter](https://www.youtube.com/user/CppCon/search?query=herb%20sutter) and [Bjarne Stroustrup](https://www.youtube.com/user/CppCon/search?query=bjarne) to make C++ faster, safer, less verbose, and easier to use.
 I applaud the work by Mozilla and the Rust community to explore the space of safer, very fast systems programming.
 I consider any public talk by [Chandler Carruth](https://www.youtube.com/results?search_query=chandler+carruth) to be mandatory viewing.

 I'm aware of what it means to be coding down-to-the-metal.
 I grew up on it, and still try to think in terms of hardware capabilities, even as I use higher-level frameworks like .NET.

 With that said, the idea that version control systems have to be written in a systems-level language, just because they all used to be, isn't true, especially for a centralized VCS that's just a modern Web API and its clients.

 Grace relies on external databases and object storage services, and so there's not much Git-style byte-level file manipulation.
 Given how fast .NET is (within 1% of native C++ when well-written), and the fact that network round-trips are involved in most things that Grace does, it's not likely that writing Grace in C++ or Rust would make a difference in perceived performance for users.
-Most of the clock time during commands is spent on those network round-trips, even on the server.
-Using F# and .NET for the computation – Grace itself – is more than fast enough compared to all of that.
+A lot of the clock time during commands is spent on those network round-trips, even on the server.
+Using F# and .NET for the computation – i.e. for Grace itself – is more than fast enough compared to all of that.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)

 ## Cloud-native version control

 I've personally installed and maintained hundreds of servers and virtual machines in my career.
-I racked some of them myself.
+I racked dozens of them myself.
 It seemed fun at the time.
 I'm over it.

 That's why I'm a huge fan of Platform-as-a-Service (PaaS), and why Grace was imagined on its first day as a cloud-native system.
 I starting tracking the [Dapr project](https://dapr.io) as soon as it was announced, and saw it as a perfect solution for being able to write a cloud-native, PaaS-based system, while allowing everyone to choose their own deployment adventure.